vppatel111/ColdfireSimulator/README.md

 # ColdfireSimulator
-Proof of concept for 68000 Coldfire simulator in Python.
+68000 Coldfire family assembly code simulator in Python.

 Inside a simulation.

+To run the GUI: use $python3 GUI_test.py